RikkieBobby/Project3_Disney_Trivia/README.md

 - A leaderboard of the top 5 scores is displayed

 ## Site Owner Goals
-- To provide the user with a simple game that is both challenging and rewarding.
+- To provide the user with a simple game that is both fun and engaging.
 - To present the user with an app that functions well and is easy to use.
 - To entice the user to return to the game to improve their score.